dedruiz33/dedruiz33.github.io/index.md

 # Hello World

 This is my home page!
-My name is Dylan Ruiz and I am a student at [Cal State Fullerton](https://www.fullerton.edu/) and my major is computer engineering.
+My name is Dylan Ruiz, and I am a student at [Cal State Fullerton](https://www.fullerton.edu/).
+My major is computer engineering.

 ## Computer Science Projects